-As the basis for all the data is annual report, therefore, it might be grouping/regrouping i.e. different ways of classifying the data, which might have resulted in the differences.
+As the basis for all the data is the annual report, therefore, it might be grouping/regrouping i.e. different ways of classifying the data, which might have resulted in the differences.

-The above article will help you a lot in understanding the manner in which Screener treats different data segments of annual report before presenting it in its Export to Excel file.
+The above article will help you a lot in understanding the manner in which Screener treats different data segments of the annual report before presenting it in its Export to Excel file.

 All the best for your investing journey!

 I was also checking Nitin Spinner.
 On Economic times – Debt/equity = 0.9. and on Edelweiss it is 1.65.
 Screener = 1.1.

 Every site would have different assumptions about what to include in debt or equity.
 It is important that the assumptions remain same over the entire past data that an investor analyses.

 It is advised that before making the final investment decision, an investor should calculate all the ratios herself by taking financial data from the annual report.